SCONUL Spring Conference 2026

 The Collaboration Zone: harnessing our collective power

-We will have lightning talks highlighting new and exciting collaborations taking place across the library community.
-We will hear from:
+We heard from four institutions who highlighted new and exciting collaborations taking place across the library community:

-• Dr Jessica Gardner, University Librarian and Director of Library Services, Cambridge University Library, will introduce the recently formed Libraries Alliance, a new partnership of library bodies from school libraries to academic, from public libraries to independent, from legal deposit libraries to nationals.
-The Libraries Alliance is working to strengthen and champion libraries of all kinds.
-Jessica will outline the group’s remit and goals round the theme of “libraries through life”.
+- Dr Jessica Gardner, University Librarian and Director of Library Services, Cambridge University Library, introduced the recently formed Libraries Alliance, a new partnership of library bodies from school libraries to academic, from public libraries to independent, from legal deposit libraries to nationals.
+The Libraries Alliance is working to strengthen and champion libraries of all kinds, and Jessica outlined the group’s remit and goals round the theme of “libraries through life”.

-• David Beales, University Librarian, Brunel University of London, who will give an update on the progress of the OER Community of Practice for UK & Ireland since its launch in 2025 including a first look at the new Open Textbook Library for UK & Ireland, and opportunities for colleagues to get involved in the work of the community.
+- David Beales, University Librarian, Brunel University of London, gave an update on the progress of the OER Community of Practice for UK & Ireland since its launch in 2025 including a first look at the new Open Textbook Library for UK & Ireland, and opportunities for colleagues to get involved in the work of the community.

-• Jane Saunders, Associate Director: Content and Discovery, University of Leeds, and Amy Warner May, Associate Director, Scholarly Resources, The Bodleian Libraries, University of Oxford, will introduce the newly created UK Open Bibliographic Metadata Task and Finish Group sponsored by SCONUL's Markets and Technologies Group.
+- Jane Saunders, Associate Director: Content and Discovery, University of Leeds, and Amy Warner May, Associate Director, Scholarly Resources, The Bodleian Libraries, University of Oxford, introduced the newly created UK Open Bibliographic Metadata Task and Finish Group sponsored by SCONUL's Markets and Technologies Group.
 The group aims to identify and implement the steps needed to create a more open, dynamic and cost-effective metadata environment for the benefit of libraries and their users.
-Amy and Jane will talk about the advantages of Open Metadata and outline the 3 key areas of work: open policies and licensing for metadata; BIBFRAME as a vehicle for delivering a linked open metadata environment; technical solutions and infrastructure required to sustain a UK open bibliographic metadata environment.
+Amy and Jane talked about the advantages of Open Metadata and outlined the 3 key areas of work: open policies and licensing for metadata; BIBFRAME as a vehicle for delivering a linked open metadata environment; technical solutions and infrastructure required to sustain a UK open bibliographic metadata environment.

 Library Exchange Labs

-SCONUL is introducing a new initiative to allow members to come together, network and share challenges, opportunities and experiences or simply to connect with people with similar priorities via a set of three library surgeries.
-Each session will have a facilitator.
+SCONUL introduced a new initiative that allowed members to come together, network and share challenges, opportunities and experiences or simply to connect with people with similar priorities via a set of three library surgeries.
+Each session had a facilitator to guide the group discussions.

-Members might want to consider exploring new approaches to team structures as well as what it means to lead with authenticity both with institutional leadership teams and library teams given the necessity of changing the nature of the service that we can offer, as well as how we can we support staff navigate the change process.
+Members considered exploring new approaches to team structures as well as what it means to lead with authenticity both with institutional leadership teams and library teams given the necessity of changing the nature of the service that we can offer, as well as how we can we support staff navigate the change process.

 Sponsors: